E-learning

 In Instructional Design curriculum, the Cognitive learning theory plays a vital role.
 Organizing information, using metaphors and arranging information from simple to complex has been taken from the cognitive learning theory.

-The Constructivism Theory and Instructional Design
+The Constructivism Theory

 Behaviorism and Constructivism are both objective in nature.
 Both these learning theories promote defining objectives, breaking information into small tasks and finally measuring the learner’s performance based on these objectives.
 The Constructivism learning theory on the other hand promotes a learning experience, where the learning approach for each learner would be different and where the methods and end results cannot be easily measured.